AsahinaKyoudai/BrothersConflict/README.md

 ##### Family Date

 You can go on a date with the whole family.
-The characters that appear are random and may depend on who the love interests are in the version you're playing.
+The brothers that appear are random and may depend on who the love interests are in the version you're playing.

-Similar to the character dates, you can pick between 6 locations.
+Similar to the brother dates, you can pick between 6 locations.
 You will also be given a choice during each date.
 Family affection may change depending on your answer.

 #### Overnight Stay

 Once certain conditions are met, you'll be able to stay overnight at one of your brother's rooms on your days off.
-The characters you can visit depend on who the love interests are for the version you are playing.
+The brothers you can visit depend on who the love interests are for the version you are playing.

 When you go to your brother's room, you'll see his mood in the upper left hand corner.
 Choose between four emotional expressions after considering the brother's personality and his words in order to get him to agree to you staying over!
 The gauge on the right will increase as you select the correct responses.
 If you succeed, then you'll be able to view the overnight stay event (the conversation will change depending on affection level).